-Try to record what was actually said by the student rather than your interpretation of what they are telling you.
+Record what was actually said by the student rather than your interpretation of what they are telling you, be factual at all times.

 Record the date, time, place and any noticeable nonverbal behaviour.

 Report

 Report the incident to the designated teacher and do not tell any other adults or students what you have been told.